| Title: | Sequence Clustering with Discrete-Output HMMs |

 An |

-The log likelihood of the sequence contained in hmm
+The log likelihood of the sequence contained in hmm, value

 will be set to minus infinity if the sequence contains illegal emissions.